Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

         <em>after</em> the Usurper of Frost, and their HP needs to be equalised
         before the first <em>Morn Afah</em>.
 However, with the tanks North, they are unable to help without breaking formation.</li>
+        <li>Lining the DPS up horizontally also means that the two non-tethered
+        DPS could be D1+D2, or D3+D4.
+In such an event, either D2 or D3 would have to cross over to the other side of the boss, which isn't ideal.</li>
       </ul>
     </td>
   </tr>